 If you wish to do something on exiting the church, rice is not allowed because of the danger of slipping on it.
 Bubbles are suggested as an alternative if you wish.
 Confetti, sparklers or anything else that will need to be cleaned up after use is not allowed.

-To cover the costs for pre-marriage sessions, the use of the church, the custodial staff and the presider, a donation of at least $250 is requested for registered and active parishioners.
+To cover the costs for pre-marriage sessions, the use of the church, and the custodial staff, a donation of $250 is requested for registered and active parishioners.
 For those who are not part of the faith community, or not active, a donation of at least $500 is requested.
+A stipend of $200 is also requested for the Sacramental Minister of Boyne Valley Catholic Community.
 In order to secure the date for your wedding ,we also ask that 50% of the requested donation be given up front.
 (We have many persons requesting wedding dates, and we want to make sure that everyone is given the chance to secure their date.)
 All of this money goes directly to parish income.
-The presider does not retain any of this money.
-If you would like to give the presider or the person who prepares you for marriage a gift for his or her services, you may do so separately; however, his or her salary is covered by the donation to the church.
 The musician is not covered in this amount and needs to be paid directly.

 We have a music director for the faith community.
 Normally this person is the one you work with concerning music, even if you are going to bring in someone else for music, you must meet with our parish musician.
 The musician’s fee is worked out between you and the musician.
 A stipend for the parish musician may be requested even is you do not use his or her services as they may still have to be here for assistance to your musicians.
 The rates for the musician vary depending on the type of service, but again, it is to be worked out between you and our music director.